45 Easy ways to relax in your room

 20. Talk to a mate

 Don’t feel like you can call home?
-Knock on a friend’s door and invite them in for tea.
+Call or Skype a friend instead.
 You might find they’re feeling a bit stressed too, and the two of you can help each other.

 21. Play video games